KrisD2004/city-explorer-api/README.md

-Name of feature: adding weather info for the city
+## Name of feature: adding weather info for certain cities.

 Estimate of time needed to complete: 1 day